nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomAdded

-The server sends us this message when we are added to a private room.
+The server tells us we were added to a private room.

 ### Data Order